-There has been a lot of talk about how, as a generation, Millennials have 'failed to launch' into adulthood and have delayed moving out of their family's home.
-What doesn't seem to be mentioned in the same context, however, is the large number of Millennials who have moved out of their family's home, but have been renting an apartment, condo, or even a house!
+There has been a lot of talk about how, as a generation, millennials have 'failed to launch' into adulthood and have delayed moving out of their family's home.
+What doesn't seem to be mentioned in the same context, however, is the large number of millennials who have moved out of their family's home, but have been renting an apartment, condo, or even a house!

-Many experts have looked at the homeownership rate among Millennials and have questioned if they even want to own homes!
-The great news is that not only do Millennials want to own... they are flocking to the real estate market in larger numbers every year!
+Many experts have looked at the homeownership rate among millennials and have questioned if they even want to own homes!
+The great news is that not only do millennials want to own... they are flocking to the real estate market in larger numbers every year!

 Buyers aged 18-34 years have comprised the largest share of first-time homebuyers at roughly 50-60% for the last few years.
-Buyers aged 25-34 years accounted for 65% of first-time home buyers, compared to 50% previous years.
+In 2017, buyers aged 25-34 years accounted for 65% of first-time home buyers, compared to 50% in 2005.

-According to the National Association of Realtor's latest Profile of Home Buyers and Sellers, the average age of a first-time home buyer was 32.
+According to the National Association of Realtor's latest Profile of Home Buyers and Sellers, the average age of a first-time home buyer in 2017 was 32.
 This generation will continue to be the topic of conversation A LOT when it comes to housing as more and more enter 'average home buying age'.